Retaining Walls

 Surcharge Loads

-If the ground surface behind the wall carries additional loads (like a highway, parking lot, or adjacent building footing), this is termed a surcharge ().
-It significantly increases the lateral pressure on the wall.
+If the ground surface behind the wall carries a surcharge (), it significantly increases the lateral pressure on the wall.
 A uniform surcharge load () adds a uniform rectangular pressure distribution () over the entire height of the wall.

 Seismic Earth Pressures